Sunday, 23 March 2025

 few know that it published another non berKenar muṣḥaf on 689 pages, written by Ḥasan Riḍā

-Of course there are expensive facsimiles, reproducing the original faithfully (while maṣāḥif for "lay" Muslims are adopted to the new standard)
+Of course there are expensive facsimiles, reproducing the original faithfully (while maṣāḥif for "lay" Muslims adopted the new standard)

 While the berKenar muṣḥaf written by Ḥasan Riḍā were printed in Turkey and his non-berKenar one in ʿIrāq, the 815pp 11liner by Hafiz Osman the Elder was extremely successful in Syria: it was THE muṣḥaf before ʿUṯmān Ṭaha.

-As usual there was no title bad, the kolophon was prominent
+As usual there was no title; but: the kolophon was prominent

 let's start with images from the first print I came across 1298/1881